codykrieger/dotvim/README.md

 ## prerequisites

-- neovim + the python2/3 neovim bindings
+- neovim + the python2/3 neovim bindings; OR
 - vim 8.0+ configured `--with-lua`, `--with-python3`, and `--with-cscope`

 _Note that the bad ass asynchronous autocomplete functionality of this